wenxi-zeng/couldcomputing/cassandra.md

     * Node removal

-        CC requests the failed node (VM) to mark itself as inactive
+        CC requests the failed node (VM) to mark itself as inactive, and signals the neighbor to start the update

         ```bash